-Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.

-Local public services which help meet the needs of young and old, people in need, visitors and locals, businesses and households.

-How the Activity Contributes

-- By ensuring our district is an attractive location to live, and we have adequate places and spaces for recreation and fun. - By ensuring we have attractive and usable open spaces that are safe for people to enjoy.
+Outcome How the Activity Contributes Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
+Local public services which help meet the needs of young and old, By ensuring our district is an attractive location to live, and we have adequate places and spaces for recreation and fun.
+By ensuring we have attractive and usable open spaces that are safe for people to enjoy. people in need, visitors and locals, businesses and households.
+Jistribution of Benefits evaluate future growth and provide for this growth in managing its assets.
+This must also be done to achieve the purpose of the Local Government Act 2002.
+Therefore to support development the required increase in domand for canacity in the

-Outcome

-- · Community pride
+- Community pride

 - Amenity value

 - General recreational accessibility